tanzhengo/AAE6102_Assignment1/README.md

 - Best Tracking Performance: Satellites 16 and 27 (High C/N₀, stable DLL).
 - Worst Tracking Performance: Satellites 8, 26, and 32 (Low C/N₀, erratic DLL).
 - Moderate Tracking: Satellites 3, 4, 22, and 31 (fluctuating performance, likely urban interference effects).

+## Task 3 – Navigation Data Decoding
+Navigation Data Decoding is one of the key steps in GNSS receivers, which is used to extract navigation data bits from the tracked satellite signals.
+Navigation data contains key data such as satellite ephemeris, time information, satellite health status, etc. These data are the basis for calculating user position, velocity and time (PVT).

+## Task 4 – Position and Velocity Estimation

+Input:
+`trackResults`: Tracking results, including the correlator output, code phase, carrier frequency, etc. for each channel.
+`settings`: Receiver configuration parameters, such as sampling rate, navigation solution period, altitude mask, etc.

+Output:
+`navSolutions`: Navigation solution results, including pseudorange, receiver position, velocity, time, etc.
+`eph`: Satellite ephemeris decoded from navigation data.

+Pseudorange Measurements: These are obtained from the tracking phase and are crucial for determining the user's position and velocity.
+They are used as inputs to the WLS algorithm.
+Weighted Least Squares (WLS) Algorithm: This algorithm is implemented in the WLSPos.m file.
+It calculates the user's position and velocity by minimizing the weighted sum of squared differences between the measured and predicted pseudoranges.
+Position and Velocity Estimation: The receiver's position and velocity are calculated using the designed code in PosNavigation.m.
+The results are stored in navResults.mat, which includes:
+WLSX, WLSY, WLSZ: Estimated positions in the ECEF coordinate system.
+Vx, Vy, Vz: Estimated velocities in the ECEF coordinate system.
+Speed: Magnitude of the velocity vector.
+Visualization: The estimated trajectory is visualized by plotting the user's position and velocity.
+This helps in understanding the movement pattern and assessing the accuracy of the estimation.
+Comparison with Ground Truth: The estimated positions are converted to geodetic coordinates (latitude and longitude) and compared with known ground truth values to evaluate accuracy.
+Impact of Multipath Effects: The analysis discusses how multipath effects, caused by signal reflections, impact the WLS solution in different environments:
+Open-Sky Environment: Minimal multipath effects due to dominant line-of-sight signals.
+The WLS estimation error is small (~5.5 meters).
+Urban Environment: Significant multipath effects due to reflections from buildings, leading to larger errors (~14 meters).
+Non-line-of-sight reception and distorted signals degrade positioning accuracy.

+## Task 5 – Kalman Filter-Based Positioning